mrtn97/lensmark-plugin/README.md

 == Description ==
 This plugin was developed as part of a bachelor thesis.
 The Förderverein Region Gantrisch commissioned the Bern University of Applied Sciences to develop a prototype of a photo-monitoring platform.
 The aim is to use the prototype to attract new interested parties and participants to the project.

-For more information about the project, please visit https://lensmark.org or contact info@gantrisch.ch.
+This plugin was built with the WordPress Plugin Boilerplate (https://github.com/DevinVinson/WordPress-Plugin-Boilerplate For more information about the project, please visit https://lensmark.org or contact martin.clement@outlook.com.

+The logo was made by Lara Baeriswyl (http://larabaeri.ch/)

 == Installation ==
 1. Install and activate the plugin.